 Author of the best-selling book “The 4-Hour Workweek,” Tim Ferriss hosts a top-ranked podcast featuring interviews with world-class leaders and performers, from military heroes to comics.
 He shared his five morning-rituals, which include making the bed, meditating for 20 minutes and hanging from a simple rig to decompress his spine.

 Ferriss also drinks a blend of black tea from China in the mornings, and writes his feelings and priorities in a journal.

-Michelle Gass is the chief merchandising and customer officer for Kohl’s, and she’s another business leader who believes in getting up early.
+Michelle Gass is the CEO Kohl’s, and she’s another business leader who believes in getting up early.
 A former high-ranking executive for Starbucks, Gass starts off her days with an early morning run.

 Co-founder of The Huffington Post and founder and CEO of Thrive Global Arianna Huffington says the key to a productive day is taking time to herself before diving into work.

 “A big part of my morning ritual is about what I don’t do: When I wake up, I don’t start the day by looking at my smartphone,” she told the SoulCycle blog.
 “Instead, once I’m awake, I take a minute to breathe deeply, be grateful and set my intention for the day.
 I also practice yoga most mornings.
 And I breathe!
 The connection that conscious breathing gives me is something I can return to hundreds of times during the day in an instant.”